AR Exploration for Student Accommodation

 Property and accommodation photos can warp a buyers perception of what they’re going to be walking into.
-Disappointment can occur when the property looks much different then expected.
+Disappointment can occur when the property looks much different than expected.
 Looking specifically at student accommodation, we wanted to create a more valuable way for students to find and select their new homes using AR technology.
 Creating a more immersive and accessible experience for students.

 Why invest in AR?